Australian Snack Culture: What We Eat vs What We Think We Eat

 Banana (medium) ~105 kcal ~1 g ~0.3 g Whole fruit with fibre

-Fresh fruit bowl ~80–120 kcal Depends Low Naturally nutrient-dense
+Fresh fruit bowl ~80 to 120 kcal Depends Low Naturally nutrient-dense

 (These are approximate values; individual brands and portion sizes vary.)